 Anima III

-This article reprinted from the John T Unger Weblog.
+This article reprinted from John T. Unger's Art Heroes.
 The original article can be found online:

 I court you w/ glance & ear